 If your young child is almost ready to enroll in a school, think about comparing Montessori versus traditional preschool programs.
 This decision could have a long-term impact on many aspects of a youngster’s life, so it’s vital to conduct plenty of research.
 Our in-depth look at Montessori pros and cons can help you make the right choice:

 Have you been trying to determine if a Montessori education is right for your child?
 It is a big deal to choose a private school over a traditional school.
-So, do you choose a traditional school or explore Montessori?
-You're in luck – this post outlines the key Montessori pros and cons.
+So, do you choose a conventional school or explore Montessori?
+You’re in luck – this post outlines the key Montessori pros and cons.

 Montessori Pros and Cons

 Montessori is a lifestyle, not only a method of education.
 Thus, before committing to Montessori, decide whether you will fully embrace the lifestyle and are willing to make changes to your environment and possibly your parenting approach in order to help your child develop his whole self.

 There are many positive aspects of Montessori education and Montessori preschools are indeed a unique & beautiful thing.

 - Firstly, children become self-motivated lifelong learners.
 Children work either individually or in small groups at their level.
 They gain confidence and a love for learning that stems from the freedom to choose.

 - In addition, Montessori teachers evaluate each child and his or her individual needs.
 Each child is seen as a singular entity.
 He or she has the ability to work at his or her own pace.
 You will not find standardized testing in Montessori classrooms.

 - Next, children are presented with a broader range of knowledge about the world around them.
 They explore topics in geography, history, and science holistically.

 - Children learn grace and courtesy skills.
 Through role-play, children learn how to handle real-life situations, such as accepting or declining invitations.